EvanMurray/CSharpBlackJack/README.md

-I am creating a console application to play the card game Blackjack.
+This is a re-creation of the card game, Blackjack, in C#.
+It runs in the console.